dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 - A workaround is available using ALVR streaming, but it has no guarantees of continuing to work.
 - Extremely high price!

+### Upcoming Devices

+### Pimax Crystal Super

+We are watching this one.
+For now, our recommendation is to wait for independent reviews before deciding whether to purchase.

+### Pimax Dream Air

+We expect most simmers will prefer the Pimax Crystal models instead.
+The Dream Air is significantly more expensive while providing a broadly similar PCVR experience.
+Pimax themselves are marketing the Dream Air as a lightweight and portable device rather than a simulation cockpit device.

+### Unannounced Valve headset ("Deckard")

+We are waiting for more information.
+If you are buying your first headset, especially a Quest, we suggest you buy something now rather than wait.
+If you are comtemplating an upgrade to a Pimax or Bigscreen headset, consider waiting until Summer 2025 for more information.

 # Windows Settings and Tweaks

 ## General Tweaks